+then, the decoder is implemented in a U-shape structure, in which a feature aggregation module (FAM) is introduced to progressively fuse the multi-level context information from high-levels to low-levels.
+As shown in Fig.~\ref{fig:OHRE} (a), FAM first computes an element-wise weight from the high-level feature to calibrate the low-level feature.
+Then high-level and low-level features are concatenated and pass through a convolution layer for feature fusion.
+With the decoder, we capture multi-level bi-temporal features $\mathbf{P}_i^t \in \mathbb{R}^{h/2^{i+1} \times h/2^{i+1} \times c_i}, i\in\{2, 3, 4, 5\}, t\in\{1, 2\}$ for detecting changes, as,

-As discussed in the previous section, temporal difference extraction (TDE) is a key component of CD.
-Here, we adopt the temporal-symmetric transformer proposed in~\cite{zheng2022changemask} (as shown in Fig.~\ref{fig:OUE} (b)) to achieve TDE.
+where $\mathrm{FAM}(\cdot)$ denotes the FAM.
+As discussed in the previous section, the temporal difference extraction (TDE) is a key component of CD.
+Here, we adopt the temporal-symmetric transformer proposed in~\cite{zheng2022changemask} (as shown in Fig.~\ref{fig:OHRE} (b)) to achieve TDE.
 The bi-temporal features are concatenated with two diverse temporal orders and pass through 3D convolution layers to capture temporal difference information.
 The procedure of TDE can be represented as,

 where $\mathcal{T}(\cdot)$ represents the function of TDE, $\mathbf{D}_i$ denotes the obtained temporal difference features.